-- applying to a local government, including Local Government Code Chapter 252, Purchasing and Contracting Authority of Municipalities. - 5.2 The RPC shall include a specific, detailed statement of work, including appropriate benchmarks to evaluate compliance, in all contracts with vendors, local governments, PSAPs, and others paid from 9-1-1 funds. - 5.3 The RPC shall implement and/or maintain a contract administration management system that ensures contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders. - 5.4 The RPC shall maintain sufficient records detailing the history of procurement, including the rationale for the method of procurement, the selection of contract type, the contractor selection or rejection, and the basis for the contract price, as outlined in the records retention requirements in UGMS.
+- 5.1 The RPC may purchase goods or a service only if the RPC complies with the same provisions for purchasing goods or a service that are equivalent to the provisions applying to a local government, including Local Government Code Chapter 252, Purchasing and Contracting Authority of Municipalities. - 5.2 The RPC shall include a specific, detailed statement of work, including appropriate benchmarks to evaluate compliance, in all contracts with vendors, local governments, PSAPs, and others paid from 9-1-1 funds. - 5.3 The RPC shall implement and/or maintain a contract administration management system that ensures contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders. - The RPC shall maintain sufficient records detailing the history of procurement, including the rationale for the method of procurement, the selection of contract type, the contractor selection or rejection, and the basis for the contract price, as outlined in the records retention requirements of its Local Government Records Retention Schedule (as required by Texas Government Code Ch.
+441, Subchapter J-- Preservation and Management of Local Government Records).